Richard Hy: Law enforcement career

 In October 2021, Hy and his attorney alleged in a press release that he had been repeatedly passed up for promotion due to his YouTube videos in violation of his First Amendment rights.
-The Buffalo Police Benevolent Association held the position that Hy should be promoted, though its president, John Evans, noted he might not be entirely held back due to his social media.
+The Buffalo Police Benevolent Association held the position that Hy should be promoted, though its president, John Evans, noted he might be held back due multiple other unnamed reasons outside of his activity on social media.

 By February 2022, Hy had been subject to 23 internal affairs investigations for on- and off-duty behavior.
 During this month, he was also referred to the New York Attorney General's Law Enforcement Misconduct Investigative Office.

 In 2023, Hy was promoted to the rank of lieutenant, with a yearly salary of $94,528.
-WKBW-TV reported in September of 2023 that the Erie County District Attorney's Office had Hy listed on their Brady list, though Hy had issued threats to sue for defamation to another station that reported his inclusion on the list.
+WKBW-TV reported in September of 2023 that the Erie County District Attorney's Office had Hy listed on their Brady list.

 A report from the New York Attorney General's Law Enforcement Misconduct Investigative Office from September 5, 2024 found that Hy had "engaged in a pattern of misconduct of escalating encounters with civilians, including by using physical force, discourtesy, and unprofessional conduct", and suggested that the Buffalo Police Department should create a plan to monitor Hy's conduct and impose consequences for any future misconduct.
 The report also noted that Hy had decided to return to being a detective and was currently assigned to Buffalo's D district.

+In 2026, Hy mistakenly closed the missing persons file on Nurul Amin Shah Alam, a Rohingya refugee from Myanmar who had previously been taken by United States Customs and Border Protection and left at a Tim Hortons coffee shop miles from his home without the knowledge of his family.
+According to unnamed sources, Hy was under the belief that ICE had Shah Alam in custody when closing the case before it was reopened hours later.
+The next day, Shah Alam was found dead several miles from where he was left.
+Buffalo Police told news outlet Investigative Post that it was unlikely Hy would face any professional repercussions for the incident.